UNLOCK FREE TRAINING

 Section 331-A:16-b goes into detail to define who is eligible for commission payments, which is an important consideration for wholesalers.
 Among several other requirements, the key provision states:

 Perhaps the most important Section is Section 331-A:26, which addresses prohibited conduct.
-There are 38 parts to this section and whether or not you are a licensed wholesaler, there are several provisions you must understand, many of which involve the prohibition of clearly defined illegal activities.
+This section has 38 parts, and whether or not you are a licensed wholesaler, you must understand several provisions, many of which involve the prohibition of clearly defined illegal activities.

 Section 331-A:34 also defines unlawful practices and the potential for penalties if violations occur.
 In part, the Section reads: